-In February, we’re widening the lens a little bit and talking about what sets you apart from your competitors.
-Whether you call them your brand differentiators, your brand pillars, or the elements of your value proposition, these characteristics help you positively cement your brand in the minds of your audiences.
+Whether you call them your brand differentiators, your brand pillars, or the elements of your value proposition, the things that set you apart from your competitors are important.
+These characteristics help you positively cement your brand in the minds of your audiences.

 Let’s break down three facts about the human brain and what they mean when it comes to making memorable brand impressions and communicating your brand differentiators.